-INTRODUCING OUR PLAYWRIGHT-IN-RESIDENCE!
+INTRODUCING OUR PLAYWRIGHTS-IN-RESIDENCE!

 Anusree Roy Biography

 Anusree is a Governor General’s Award nominated writer and actor whose work has toured nationally.
 Her plays include: Brothel # 9, Roshni, Letters to my Grandma and Pyaasa.
 Her Opera librettos include: The Golden Boy and Noor over Afghan.
 Her latest libretto Phoolan Devi will premiere at N.Y.C in the fall of 2014.

 She holds a B.A from York University and an M.A from the University to Toronto.
 She is the Co-Artistic Director of Theatre Jones Roy and has been published by the Playwright’s Canada Press.
 Her plays and performances have won her three Dora Mavor Moore Awards along with multiple nominations.
 She is the recipient of the K.M.Hunter Award, RBC Emerging Artist Award, The Carol Bolt Award and The Siminovitch Protégé Prize.
 Anusree’s playwright-in-residence include: Factory Theatre, The Blyth Festival, Theatre Passe Muraille and Canadian Stage Company.
 She is currently developing her very first TYA play at Young People’s Theatre along with working as a Story Editor for a new Canadian TV series “Remedy” which will premiere on Global TV this fall.

 I was born and raised in a family in Calcutta, India whose core values were rooted in art, culture, politics and the war.
 It was a rare occurrence if conversations about the war didn’t come up in some capacity at the dinner table.